syncfusion-content/fileformat-docs/File-Formats/Presentation/Comments.md

 ---

-title: Working with comments in PowerPoint presentation
+title: Working with comments in PowerPoint presentation |Syncfusion|
 description: Working with comments in PowerPoint presentation.
 platform: file-formats
 control: Presentation